graphcore/tutorials/tutorials/poplar/README.rst

 Each of the tutorials contains its own README file with full instructions.

 * Tutorial 1: programs and variables
-* Tutorial 2: using Poplibs
+* Tutorial 2: using PopLibs
 * Tutorial 3: writing vertex code
 * Tutorial 4: profiling output
 * Tutorial 5: a basic machine learning example